Giabbi/ctf-writeups-THM/_writeups/Smol/solution.md

     - First Vulnerable Plugin
     - Second Vulnerable Plugin
 - Gaining a Foothold of the Machine - First Flag
-- Escalating our privileges - Second Flag
+- Escalating One User at a Time - Second Flag
 - Takeaways: to WP or not WP?
     - First Plugin Analysis
     - [Second Plugin Analysis](#second-plugin-analysis)